zowe/zowe-cli-sample-plugin/README.md

 #### Download a published version of the zowe-cli-sample-plugin

-1. Download the sample plug-in from the Zowe JFrog registry.
+1. Download the sample plug-in from the Zowe JFrog registry:

     `npm pack @zowe/sample-plugin-for-zowe-cli@latest -registry https://zowe.jfrog.io/zowe/api/npm/npm-local-release/`